Skarlso/rcal/README.md

-# rubycalendar
+# Ruby Calendar (rcal)
-A small tool for a CLI calendar with Google Integration
+A small tool for a CLI calendar with Google Integration.